 Start With Checking For Any Trouble Codes; That Might Relate To Rough Engine Idle

-Today’s modern vehicles have sophisticated engine computers that monitor the operation of sensors, actuators, fuel, combustion and exhaust systems.
-The vehicle engine computer can detect small deviating operating parameters and store related trouble codes as necessary.
+So, today’s modern vehicles have sophisticated engine computers that monitor the operation of; sensors, actuators, fuel, combustion and exhaust systems.
+As a result, the vehicle engine computer can detect; small deviating operating parameters and store related trouble codes as necessary.

-What Are The Conditions When Rough Engine Idle Occurs
+What Are The Conditions, When A Rough Engine Idle Occurs:

 - Does it happen on cold starts, after the vehicle has been parked for hours?